-She has exhibited and created site-specific installations at Standpoint (2023); The Higgins Bedford (2021); Brighton CCA (2021); Women’s Support Centre, Surrey (2021); Museum of St.Albans (2015); St.Paul’s Square, Bedford (2012); Art in Fuse, Rotterdam (2005); Lunâ Art Collective Gallery, Cebu (2004); Gesundbrunnen bunker, Berlin (2000).
-Her TEDx talk on ethical jewellery and her latest campaign raising funds for Global March against Child Labour are examples of her international activist work.
+She has exhibited and created site-specific installations at Bermondsey Project Space (2024); Standpoint (2023); The Higgins Bedford (2021); Brighton CCA (2021); Women’s Support Centre, Surrey (2021); Museum of St.Albans (2015); St.Paul’s Square, Bedford (2012); Art in Fuse, Rotterdam (2005); Lunâ Art Collective Gallery, Cebu (2004); Gesundbrunnen bunker, Berlin (2000).
+Her TEDx talk on ethical jewellery and her campaign raising funds for Global March against Child Labour are examples of her international activist work.
 She was also awarded Designer of the Year (2022) by the National Association of Jewellers, UK and was the winner of Eastern Approaches (2014) at UH Galleries, Museum of St.Albans.

 Arabel Lebrusan portrait